tom-doerr/taskwarrior-gui/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+Please ensure your PR:
+- Includes a clear description of the changes
+- Updates documentation as needed
+- Follows the existing code style
+- Includes tests if applicable

+## Screenshots

+[Coming Soon]

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Screenshot

-[Screenshot to be added]

 ## Acknowledgments

 - TaskWarrior team for their excellent task management tool
 - Streamlit team for their amazing framework
+- All contributors who help improve this project

+---
+Made with ❤️ by the TaskWarrior GUI Contributors